-In general, to pursue an Architecture degree in Malaysia, you must meet the following entry requirements:
+In general, to pursue Architecture in Malaysia, you must meet the following entry requirements.

 Entry qualification may vary depending on the university, hence you should check the admission criteria from the university you are applying for admission.
 It is required that the university offering Architecture is a recognised university by the Lembaga Arkitek Malaysia (LAM).